naetverkjs/naetverk/packages/selection-plugin/README.md

 - **offset**:
   The drawing of the rectangle is dependent on the drawing area.
   If this area is moved, the introduction of an offset can be necessary.
+- **selectorClass**:
+  Allows the extension of the default class of the selection area which is `selection-area`